-Kitty and I just got back from the doctors office, and the prognosis is grim: yes, folks we are getting old.
+Kitty and I just got back from the doctor’s office, and the prognosis is grim: yes, folks, we are getting old.
 Well, older.
 Things don’t move as well as they should.
 Pounds don’t drop off as easily as they should.
-And you know that once you’ve been told that you have to take a daily vitamin then you’ve passed back into that space where only kids and old people live: the augmented life space.
+And you know that once you’ve been told that you must take a daily vitamin, you’ve passed back into that space where only kids and old people live: the augmented life space.
 Both kids and old people need augmentation to live a normal life, no?
 Actually, it’s probably not due to aging, but the fact that we’ve all not put the right foods in our bodies nor exercised as much as we should.
-We’ve already taken steps on our diet, made attempts at exercise which we going really well until Christmas, until we fell off the wagon.
+We’ve already taken steps on our diet and made attempts at exercise, which went really well until Christmas when we fell off the wagon.
 But no more.
 Not a resolution, but a promise, a commitment.
 No more excuses.

 I know it.
 It’s tough to balance everything that is going on in life with maintaining both the proper food and exercise.
 But it’s not really an option.
 It’s mandatory.

 None of us can afford to wait for that climactic event to occur in order for us to DO SOMETHING about our health.
-This event is YOU, NOW, making that decision to prioritize your health and welfare over everything.
+This event is YOU, NOW, prioritizing your health and welfare over everything.
 Make it so, Number One.